olalonde/node-notify/TUTORIAL.md

       obj.source = "src/node_gtknotify.cpp"
       obj.uselib = ['LIBGTKMM', 'LIBNOTIFYMM']

-We're ready to build!
-In the top directory, execute the following command:
+We're now ready to build!
+In the top directory, run the following command:

     node-waf configure && node-waf build

-If everything goes right, we should now have our extension in `./build/default/gtknotify.node`.
+If everything goes right, we should now have our compiled extension in `./build/default/gtknotify.node`.
 Let's try it!

     #!bash

     $ node
     > var notif = require('./build/default/gtknotify.node');
     > n = new notif.notification();